 - (7) Interpreter Fees.
-The reasonable fee of a competent interpreter is taxable if the fee of the witness involved is taxable.
-The reasonable fee of a competent translator is taxable if the document translated is necessarily filed, or admitted into evidence, or is otherwise taxable. - (8) Docket Fees.
+The reasonable fee of a competent interpreter is taxable if the fee of the witness involved is taxable. - (8) Docket Fees.
 Docket fees are taxable pursuant to 28 U.S.C. § 1923. - (9) Removed Cases.
 Fees paid to the Clerk of the State Court prior to removal are taxable in this Court. - (10) Other items may be taxed with prior Court approval.